Covert learning and disclosure: Receiver-optimal verifiability

 \section{Receiver-optimal verifiability}

 Which verifiability structures are desirable for the receiver?
-I show that a simple verifiability structure with two messages is such that the receiver obtains \emph{full} information in equilibrium.
-Provided that she values information about the state, this structure will therefore be optimal for her across all admissible structures. \footnote{In more detail: if the receiver obtains a payoff $u(p)$ at belief $p$, obtaining full information about the state is optimal (across all information structures) if $u$ is convex.
-That is the case, for example, if $u(p)$ is the value of a decision problem under uncertainty with expected-utility preferences i.e. if there is an action set $A$ and a continuous function $f : A \times \{0,1\} \to \mathbb{R}$ such that $u(p) = \max_{a \in A} p f(a,1) + (1-p) f(a,0)$ for each $p \in [0,1]$.} I also provide a converse: only structures in a specific binary class are such that, no matter what the (admissible) preferences and prior of the sender, she will provide full information in every equilibrium.
+I show that a simple verifiability structure with two messages is such that the sender provides full information in equilibrium. \footnote{I say that the sender \emph{provides full information} in equilibrium if, conditional on $\omega = 1$, the receiver holds a posterior belief of $1$ (with probability one) and, conditional on $\omega = 0$, the receiver holds a posterior belief of $0$ (with probability one).} Provided that the receiver values information about the state, this structure will therefore be optimal for her across all admissible structures. \footnote{In more detail: if the receiver obtains a payoff $u(p)$ at belief $p$, obtaining full information about the state is optimal (across all information structures) if $u$ is convex.
+That is the case, for example, if $u(p)$ is the value of a decision problem under uncertainty with expected-utility preferences: there is an action set $A$ and a continuous function $f : A \times \{0,1\} \to \mathbb{R}$ such that $u(p) = \max_{a \in A} p f(a,1) + (1-p) f(a,0)$ for each $p \in [0,1]$.} I also provide a converse: only structures in a specific binary class are such that, no matter what the (admissible) preferences and prior of the sender, she will provide full information in every equilibrium.